pingcap/docs/tidb-cloud/recovery-group-failover.md

 # Failover and Reprotect Databases

-Databases that are part of a replication group are replicated from one cluster to another (typically in a different region of the cloud service provider).
+Databases that are part of a recovery group are replicated from one cluster to another (typically in a different region of the cloud service provider).

 The **Failover** action promotes the replicated copy of the databases at the secondary region to be the new primary copy.
 Ensuring ongoing availability in the event of a regional outage.